Ford F-250 Super Duty Rollover and Roof Crush Accidents

 With recalls including model years 1993, 2005, 2006, and more, the F-250 has a long history of safety concerns.
 Some of these issues include airbag defects, fuel line flaws, electrical system shorts, and other problems.
 However, besides the overall risk for rollover accidents due to the design of the F-250 Super Duty, one of the most hazardous flaws is the weak roofing structure of the truck, which can lead to massive roof collapse.

 Despite being a hybrid between a regular consumer truck and a heavy-duty work vehicle, the F-250 Super Duty is still a massive, weighty vehicle.
 Thus, when an F-250 rolls over, the incredible weight of the vehicle—over 5,000 pounds—can prove a serious safety hazard.

 Should the Ford F-250 Super Duty experience a rollover accident and land on its roof, the mass of the entire vehicle weighs down on the roof support pillars of the cab.
 Although these pillars may be reinforced enough to support the roof during a collision, the total weight of the vehicle balancing on them after a rollover can simply overwhelm them.
 As a result, massive roof crush incidents can leave drivers and passengers trapped inside with even more severe injuries than originally sustained in the initial rollover.

-If you or someone you love was injured in an F-250 Super Duty rollover accident or roof crush incident, we may be able to help with the process of pursuing compensation from the parties responsible for your accident.
+If you or someone you love was injured in an F-250 Super Duty rollover accident, roof crush incident or death wobble rollover we may be able to help with the process of pursuing compensation from the parties responsible for your accident.
 This compensation can help you cover expenses tied to medical bills, lost wages, and vehicle repair costs.
 To learn more about your options when facing a rollover accident lawsuit, contact the Willis Law Firm today by calling 800-883-9858.